tatiananantes/skills-workshops/test_driven_development/writing_tests/README.md

 ## Exercise 2

 Look back to the code example from exercise 1.
 You already have a set of assertions for the suite of unit tests to cover this code.
-Now consider what would be needed to fulfil the arrange and assert steps of these tests.
+Now consider what would be needed to fulfil the arrange and act steps of these tests.

 To help, ask yourself the following questions:
 - What needs to be arranged in order for my code to run?
 What objects will I need instances of?